jhazen/dot-files/README.md

 * :Gstatus - Git status
 * :Gcommit - Git commit
 * :Git - Git
+* :ServerRequest <salt role name> - Creates a server in vagrantlab environment, sets salt role, and boots
 * \<Space\> mapped to @q; Record macro to 'q' register and execute with \<Space\> (Default is comment line with #)
 * \<Tab\> autcomplete